 No construction related effects have been identified for the option as no new infrastructure is required.
 Neutral effects have also been identified for SEA objectives on soil, air, landscape, the local community and material assets.
 Neutral effects have also been identified for the historic environment as there were not identified to be any sensitive above ground assets in proximity to the drought permit sites.
-However, further baseline collection and assessment may be required at a more detailed stage, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.
+Should additional information come to light around impacts on the historic environment, further baseline collection and assessment may be required, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.

 The FULL drought permit option has the potential to result in moderate negative effects (pre mitigation) on biodiversity given potential impacts on aquatic ecology, chalk river habitat and other NERC species and habitats.
 Potential minor negative effects are identified following mitigation.
 The potential for moderate negative (uncertain) effects were identified in the FULL EAR (2022) for Tewinbury SSSI (50.98% Unfavourable recovering, 49.02% unfavourable declining).
 The abstraction of groundwater water (around 8cm drawdown predicted) could result in a reduction in the quality or extent of the habitat within the SSSI given the relatively high groundwater table, particularly for the wetland habitats.
 The reduction in water may result in the influx of opportunistic terrestrial grass species as the site may undergo succession should recharge rates not be sufficient.
 However, the impacts to the site will be temporary in nature.
 Negligible effects are identified for Rye Meads SSSI and Amwell Quarry SSSI in the FULL EAR (2022).
 Negligible effects are identified in the EAR on Danesbury Park LNR and moderate (uncertain) effects on Singlers Marsh LNR due to the hydrological impacts within Mimram Reach 2 and therefore could result in impacts on habitat and supported species.
 It should be noted that the site would be dry at the time of permit application, and is known to recover rapidly when abstraction at the drought permit site is ceased.
-It should be noted these conclusions are made on a precautionary basis.
+It should be noted these conclusions are based on the outputs of groundwater modelling which has known limitations for use in this context, and are made on a precautionary basis.
 The HRA Stage 1 Screening (Ricardo, 2022) identified no likely significant effects on the Lee Valley SPA and Ramsar site.
 The implementation of this drought option may increase the spread of Himalayan Balsam which is an INNS.